nagvbt/nagvbt.github.io/blog/2018-05-13-ionic-add-constants.md

 ---
-title: "How to Add Constants and use across Ionic3+ Apps"
-date: "2018-05-13"
-categories:
-  - "Ionic"
-tags:
+tags: ["Ionic"]
-  - "Ionic"

 ---

 # How to Add Constants and use across Ionic3+ Apps

-Steps:
+## Steps:

-1\.
-Created a folder constants and create a file app.configs.ts
+1. Created a folder constants and create a file app.configs.ts

-2\.
-Add below code which needs to be used across app
+2. Add below code which needs to be used across app

 ```js
 export const AppConfigs = {